Tisha Martin: Career

-In 2003 Martin joined girl group The 411 who enjoyed moderate success releasing three singles, two that reached the UK top 5 and 1 album before disbanding in 2008, however stating they would potentially reform in the future if the time was right.
+In 2003 Martin joined the girl group The 411 who enjoyed moderate success releasing three singles, two of which reached the UK top 5 and 1 album before disbanding in 2008, however stating they would potentially reform in the future if the time was right.

 On 30 March 2020 Martin released her debut single "Leave Your Mind" and continues to record and perform.

 On 8 December 2021 it was confirmed that The 411 would reform and perform at ‘Mighty Hoopla’ in June 2022.
+On 12 May 2022 Monique released her debut EP.